k0shk0sh/FastHub/CONTRIBUTE.md

 # Contribute Translations

-In order to help translations, please take a look https://github.com/k0shk0sh/FastHub-translations repository.
+In order to help translations, please pull the repo & edit the strings.xml.